 €1,200 (20% of €6,000) + €880 (€22% of €4,000) = €2,080.

 Expats can benefit from Spanish tax planning opportunities.
-For those already in the tax system, it might be better to forgo the lump sum and take a higher annuity income as long as that annuity qualifies for the favourable tax treatment mentioned above.
+It might be better for those already in the tax system to forgo the lump sum and take a higher annuity income as long as that annuity qualifies for the favourable tax treatment mentioned above.
 A UK tax resident planning to move permanently to Spain might consider taking the lump sum while it is still tax-free in the UK.

 QROPS in Spain

 British Expats and other UK pension holders often choose to transfer their funds into a QROPS to benefit from the annuity exemption fully.
 QROPS offer inheritance and succession tax advantages as the pension is held in trust.
 The individual does not directly own the assets within the trust; this creates a distance from ownership upon death.
 Any inheritance from the QROPS can thus be received free of Spanish succession tax.